mikeroyal/Perfect-Ubuntu-Guide/README.md

   Ubuntu Guide
 </h1>

-### A guide on setting up your Ubuntu Desktop with all the essential Applications, Tools, and Games to make your experience with Ubuntu great!
+#### A guide on setting up your Ubuntu Desktop with all the essential Applications, Tools, and Games to make your experience with Ubuntu great!
+This may not be perfect guide for everyone but I feel there is at least one or more perfect solutions for New and Advanced Ubuntu users.

 # Table of Contents